 The Damariscotta Mills area of Newcastle and Nobleboro has a small sand filter, fed by septic tanks, maintained by the district.

 The Great Salt Bay Sanitary District’s operations are carried out by five full-time employees overseen by an elected six-member Board of Trustees.
-Representing Damariscotta are William Brewer, John Gallagher, and Raymond McConnell, representing Newcastle are Clayton Huntley and Alan Ray, and representing Nobleboro is Robert Whear.
+Representing Damariscotta are William Brewer, John Gallagher, and Lewis Cameron, representing Newcastle are Clayton Huntley and Alan Ray, and representing Nobleboro is Robert Whear.
 The Trustees meet the second Wednesday each month, 5 p.m. at the District office, located at 121 Piper Mill Road in Damariscotta.
 The public is encouraged to attend.
-Office hours are Monday through Friday, 7:00am -3:00pm.
+Office hours are Monday through Friday, 7:00am-3:00pm.

 For more information, please contact our Water Division at 563-3010, or our Wastewater Division at 563-5105.